felixk1990/go-with-the-flow/README.md

 ##  Gallery

 ## Acknowledgement
-Models presentend and implemented as given in
+* Pre-customized models presentend and implemented here as given by:
+    *  Murray, The Physiological Principle of Minimum Work, 1926

-Katifori et al, Damage and Fluctuations Induce Loops in Optimal Transport Networks, 2010 Corson, Fluctuations and Redundancy in Optimal Transport Networks, 2010 Hu and Cai, Adaptation and Optimization of Biological Transport Networks, 2013 Kramer and Modes, How to pare a pair: Topology control and pruning in intertwined complex networks, 2020
+    *  Katifori et al, Damage and Fluctuations Induce Loops in Optimal Transport Networks, 2010
+    *  Corson, Fluctuations and Redundancy in Optimal Transport Networks, 2010
+    *  Hu and Cai, Adaptation and Optimization of Biological Transport Networks, 2013
+    *  Kramer and Modes, How to pare a pair: Topology control and pruning in intertwined complex networks, 2020

 ```goflow``` written by Felix Kramer